heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

-dadElement sonElement {} : to select sonElement that nest in dadElement .classSelector {} : to select element this class attribute element:pseudo-class {} : to select the pseudo class of a element [attr] {} : Represents elements with an attribute name of attr.
+dadElement sonElement {} : to select sonElement that nest in dadElement .classSelector {} : to select element this class attribute element:pseudo-class {} : to select the pseudo class of a element element::pseudo-element {} : to select the pseudo element of a element [attr] {} : Represents elements with an attribute name of attr.
 [attr=value] {} : Represents elements with an attribute name of attr whose value is exactly value.
 [attr~=value] {} : Represents elements with an attribute name of attr whose value is a whitespace-separated list of words, one of which is exactly value.